-The ISM experience
+The Integrated supply management experience

-The ISM program’s curriculum is unique, providing more supply management courses in the major than other well-known programs:
+The program’s curriculum is unique, providing more supply management courses in the major than other well-known programs:

 - Integrated Supply Management, WMU (43 credits)